dev-kanika/llm-chatbot-multimodal-rag-bioasq/README.md

-# 🧠 Multi-Approach LLM Chatbot for Biomedical Q&A (BioASQ)
+# 🧠 Multi-Approach LLM Chatbot for Biomedical Q&A

 A powerful **multimodal chatbot** system trained on biomedical data using five distinct large language modeling techniques.
 This project demonstrates and compares various **retrieval and generative models** from causal transformers to RAG pipelines with query rewriting—to build a robust, domain-safe question-answering assistant.